 Sarah has edited English, Tibetan, and Portuguese dharma teachings for Jnanasukha Foundation and Bero Jeydren Publications, and she publishes a monthly feature column Creativity and Contemplation for Buddhistdoor Global.
 Her essay Cosmo Perry was published in the 2016 Sounds True anthology The Dharma of Dogs.
 Sarah leads workshops based on a Tibetan Buddhist ceremony to guide the dead (Vajrasattva Ney Dren), enhanced with a Western expressive arts component.

-Sarah is an experienced artist, dancer, Iyengar yoga practitioner, and educator with over twenty-five years teaching experience at all age levels.
+Sarah holds an MA in Educational Leadership from the Univ. of N. CO and a BA in Studio Art from Smith College.
+She is an experienced artist, dancer, Iyengar yoga practitioner, and educator with over twenty-five years teaching experience at all age levels.
 She has a lifelong passion for climbing mountains and has summited Mount Kenya and Mount Baker.
 She finds all aspects of life to be richer when in the company of animals, both wild and tame.